mchung/heroku-buildpack-wordpress/README.markdown

 * `package_nginx` - Used to compile and upload the latest version of Nginx to S3.
 * `package_php` - Used to compile and upload the latest version of PHP to S3.
-* `wordup` - Really useful helper script for creating and destroying Wordpress sites.
+* `wordup` - Really useful helper script for creating and destroying WordPress sites.

 ## TODO